 Being one of the most gay-friendly cities in the world, it's no surprise that there is such a huge variety of gay bathhouses to choose from in Barcelona.

 The fascination with hot, steaming rooms dates back to the bathhouses which could be found all around Europe in medieval times.
-Back then, people would go to saunas to bathe, socialise and unwind.
+Back then, people would go to saunas to bathe, socialize and unwind.
 At one stage, they even began to believe saunas held magical powers.
 With that idea put out into the universe, the Church quickly turned around and said a big hell-no to sauna use, which led to the closure of many bathhouses across Europe.

 Over the past century, saunas have grown more popular than ever, particularly within the gay community…what could be better than a boiling room, filled with steam and guys just hanging out?
-They've become an important staple of the LGBTQ community, a safe haven where you can come for action and to explore your envies or simply just to chill.
+They've become an important staple of the LGBTQ community, a safe haven where you can come for action and to explore your envies or simply just chill.

 The gay scene of Barcelona in “Gaixample” (pronounced “gay-shample”) is vast, brimming with many queer hangouts and of course, plenty of gay saunas.
 Why they are so popular here is mainly a result of the intense recession the country has faced over the past decade.
 This led to high unemployment rates, particularly among young guys, who as a result of this have had to live with their parents to save money, making it hard to bring back a date (or two!).
 Hence the rise in demand for gay saunas across the city.